Last Updated: November 2022

 - To Forcepoint auditors, legal representatives or similar agents;

-- To resellers for the purposes of sales and support-related matters;
+- To Forcepoint product resellers for the purposes of Forcepoint product sales and Forcepoint product support;

-- To credit reference agencies for the purposes of making periodic searches in the context of managing and taking decisions about Forcepoint's relationship or prospective relationship with a Forcepoint Customer, Vendor or Business Partner.
-Such information as is provided to credit reference agencies may be used by other credit providers to take decisions about the Forcepoint Customer, Vendor or Business Partner.
+- To credit reference agencies for the purposes of making periodic searches in the context of managing and taking decisions about Forcepoint's relationship or prospective relationship with a Forcepoint Partner or job applicant.
+Information provided to credit reference agencies may affect information used by other credit providers to make decisions about Partners.

-6. YOUR RIGHTS: ACCESSING AND CHANGING YOUR PERSONAL INFORMATION*
+6. YOUR RIGHTS: ACCESSING AND CHANGING YOUR PERSONAL DATA (4)